davidgamero/azure-resource-manager-rpc/v1.0/common-api-details.md

 ## Client Request Timeout ##

 Requests proxied to the resource provider are made with a client timeout of 60 seconds.
-If request take more than 60 seconds please consider using asynchronous request/response pattern.
+If requests take more than 60 seconds please consider using asynchronous request/response pattern.

 The resource provider must respond within that time interval or the client will receive a 504 (timeout) error code and will not see the response from the RP.